 bigger one to me."

-Taylor is a sophomore Economics and Finance major from
+Taylor is a junior Finance major with a MIS

-on SGA Finance Exec Board.
-He is a mint chocolate chip ice
+Fraternity and on SGA Finance Exec Board.
+He is a mint

 Molly Swigart, Web Developer